a885566885566/LightSaber/README.md

 There are serveral complicated step to generate the pcb files.
 1. **Generate Gcode From FlatCAM:** Download the flatCAM from http://flatcam.org/.
 Load the gerber file and output the gcodes, including top_layer, drill and outline.
-2. **Translate Gcode To Fit Roland**: Because the gcode we obtained from flatCAM is not compatible with the CNC mechine we used, we need to translate it into a correct format, and write a python script called ```gcode_trans.py```  to do this.
+2. **Translate Gcode To Fit Roland**: Because the gcode we obtained from flatCAM is not compatible with the CNC mechine we used, we need to translate it into a correct format.
+We wrote a python script called ```gcode_trans.py```  to do this.

 ## Sound Effects
-These effects should be copied into the SD card, so that arduino can read the HEX audio files.
+Copy these effects into the SD card, so that arduino can read the HEX audio files from it.